 - Missing data: Extrapolation by mirroring.

 Implementation via the above parameters resulted in precise and accurate segmentation and prediction while using fewer training images.
 Integrating AIRA in a fundus camera would enable novice and inexperienced doctors to accurately and reliably diagnose retinal diseases.
 Skilled doctors can use AIRA’s platform to train a network using their own specialized images adding to the knowledge base.

-The advantage of employing U-NET is that each image is labelled pixel by pixel to identify various structures or anomalies present in the retina.
+The advantage of employing U-Net is that each image is labeled pixel by pixel to identify various structures or anomalies present in the retina.
 Two broad categories identified by AIRA are anatomical structure or a symptom.
 Examples of the two different tasks are illustrated below.
 In each figure, the input image is shown on the left and the identified anatomy or symptom is shown in color on a gray-scaled background.

-Identification of Anatomical Structure
+Identification of anatomical structure

 Shown below are examples of arteries and veins identified by AIRA:

 Two examples of symptoms pinpointed by AIRA are shown below:

 AIRA has been trained on a set of retinal images making it a general platform for retinal disease diagnosis and aid doctors making an accurate diagnosis.
 Ophthalmologists can provide their own training images with masks for additional symptoms and anatomies to further specialize the system for other retinal pathologies.
 This would enhance the analysis and prediction of the neural network and broaden its domain to cater to a wider set of retinal pathologies.

 Large numbers of people around the world do not have access to specialists despite having investigative tools like a fundus camera.
 AIRA is a valuable tool that can help medical staff make an initial assessment of retinal diseases in patients.